wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 are the responsibility of different `url.py` files.](images/ch3-url-chain.png)

+{id="img-ch3-hey-there"}
-{id="img-ch3-hey-there"}![A screenshot of Google Chrome displaying our first Django-powered webpage.
+![A screenshot of Google Chrome displaying our first Django-powered webpage.
 Hello, Rango!](images/ch3-hey-there.png)

 Within each application, you will create a number of URL mappings.
 This initial mapping is quite simple but as we progress through the tutorial we will create more sophisticated parameterised URL mappings.

 It's important to have a good understanding of how URLs are handled in Django.
 So, if you are still bit confused or would like to know more check